linode/terraform-provider-linode/website/docs/r/firewall.html.md

 * `disabled` - (Optional) If `true`, the Firewall's rules are not enforced (defaults to `false`).

 * [`inbound`](#inbound) - (Optional) A firewall rule that specifies what inbound network traffic is allowed.

+* `inbound_policy` - (Required) The default behavior for inbound traffic.
+This setting can be overridden by updating the inbound.action property of the Firewall Rule.

 * [`outbound`](#outbound) - (Optional) A firewall rule that specifies what outbound network traffic is allowed.

+* `outbound_policy` - (Required) The default behavior for outbound traffic.
+This setting can be overridden by updating the action property for an individual Firewall Rule.

 * `linodes` - (Optional) A list of IDs of Linodes this Firewall should govern it's network traffic for.